 She had three releases in 2017.
 Handwritten, a 22-minute recording of her grandparents' historical-fiction World War II love story, was released in February.
 The following month presented Purity, a 12-song collection with a pop-classical influence.
 In October, she released Impossible Things, ten original spoken-word children's stories and poems.

 Combining her love for music and children, she founded Pen Jen Productions and created a children's novel and musical series, The Whirlwind Chronicles: The Magic Music Box, The Horse Gate, and Dreams or Dust.
-She also wrote Kisses, a feature film musical screenplay based on the life of Milton S. Hershey, which she plans to adapt for the stage.
+She also wrote Kisses, a musical based on the life of chocolatier Milton S. Hershey.

 Her current works in progress include several children's novel and musical series: The Mary Nose Mysteries, The Dilemmas of Daisy Dimple, Mandy Dandie's Pink Lemonade, The Peaceable Kingdom, Legends, All Angels, and The Harp of Iris (part four of The Whirlwind Chronicles).